groupfivesoftware/NotificationBundle/README.md

 gfs_notifications:
     host: localhost # ip or DNS where server run default is localhost
     port: 8080 # port when server want run default is 8080
+    notification: GFS\NotificationBundle\Notification\Notification # you can implement your own Ratchet\MessageComponentInterface
 ```

 # Default Entity field: